 Christian Thielemann will conduct the new production of Verdi’s Otello.
 The renowned opera director Vincent Boussard will be responsible for the staging and Vincent Lemaire for the sets.
 They have already worked together elsewhere, including for productions of Rise and fall of the city of Mahagonny at the Berlin State Opera and Madama Butterfly and La fanciulla del West at the Hamburg State Opera.
 The costumes will be designed by Christian Lacroix, one of the world’s best known fashion designers, who in recent years has also made a name for himself as a costume designer.
-Johan Botha, one of the outstanding heldentenors of our time will perform the title role.
+As Johan Botha had to cancel his performance due to illness, José Cura, one of the world’s most in-demand tenors, will perform the title role.
 Dorothea Röschmann, a soprano who enjoys international success, will sing Desdemona.
-Baritone Dmitri Hvorostovsky will perform the role of Iago.
+Unfortunately Dmitri Hvorostovsky had to withdraw, too, due to illness, therefore we are going to welcome Carlos Álvarez in the role of Iago.
 Benjamin Bernheim (Cassio), Christa Mayer (Emilia), Georg Zeppenfeld (Lodovico), Bror Magnus Tødenes (Rodrigo), Csaba Szegedi (Montano) and Gordon Bintner (Araldo) round out the line-up of top-class soloists.

 Vladimir Jurowski is the Guest Conductor